larkintuckerllc/thr0w-client/README.md

 networked to a single computer acting as a server.
 With this design, the splitting and synchronization of content is accomplished through software.

-This repository provides the project's Thr0w API for the project's required Thr0w Server implementation available at:
+This repository provides the project's Thr0w (Client) API for the project's required Thr0w Server implementation available at:

 <https://github.com/larkintuckerllc/thr0w-server>